Fort Worth Stockyards

-The Fort Worth Stockyards is a historic district that is located in Fort Worth, Texas, north of the central business district.
+The Fort Worth Stockyards is a historic district that is located in Fort Worth, Texas, United States, north of the central business district.
 A 98 acre portion encompassing much of the district was listed on the National Register of Historic Places as Fort Worth Stockyards Historic District in 1976.
 It holds a former livestock market which operated under various owners from 1866.

 History

 The arrival of railroads in 1876 made the area a very important livestock center.
 Fort Worth Union Stockyards opened for business on January 19, 1890, covering 206 acres.
 On February 7, the Fort Worth Dressed Meat and Packing Company was founded.
 This facility was operated without profit until purchased by G. W. Simpson of Boston.
 In an effort to produce revenue, they reached out to the Swift and Armour companies to establish packing houses.
 By 1886, four stockyards had been built near the railroads.
 Boston capitalist Greenleif W. Simpson, with a half dozen Boston and Chicago associates, incorporated the Fort Worth Stock Yards Company on March 23, 1893, and purchased the Union Stock Yards and the Fort Worth Packing Company.
 The Stockyards experienced early success.
 By 1907, the Stockyards sold a million cattle per year.
 The stockyards was an organized place where cattle, sheep, and hogs could be bought, sold and slaughtered.
 Fort Worth remained an important part of the cattle industry until the 1950s.
 Business suffered due to livestock auctions held closer to where the livestock were originally produced.